 Certain behaviors, foremost of them developing/maintaining physical fitness, are essential to maintaining a Vital disposition to life (exercise is one of the few actionable behaviors I've found which correlates to the Vital disposition).
 But if you, in your head (consciously or unconsciously), don't want to be alive, lack a will to live, nothing else really matters.
 For example, if you are a great driver, as far as capability, but don't voluntarily choose to turn the steering wheel when you need to on a steep mountain road, you will plummet to your death.
 On a less dramatic level, someone who has less internal will to live won't do, consistently, all the things necessary to maintain a healthy functional life.
 That's basically what the Depressive personality is for a lot of people, a slow prolonged unpleasant death (often with collateral damage).

 The historical antecedent to this personality spectrum is Freud's Death instinct.
-Freud came up with the Death instinct in an attempt to try to explain why trauma victims/survivors (many as a result of WW1) became fixated on self-destructive patterns, specifically they tended to repeat/re-enact their traumatic experiences.
+Freud came up with the Death instinct in an attempt to try to explain why trauma victims/survivors (many as a result of WW1) became fixated on self-destructive patterns, specifically they tended to repeat/re-enact their traumatic experiences (unknowingly).
 He found it connected to another phenomena he noticed in other patients which was a need to repeat past trauma (unhealthy experience) as a contemporary experience instead or remembering that it had actually occurred in the past.
 I think this repeating of patterns is a function of unhealthy neuropathways that exist due to genetics or unfortunate environment that Depressives by habit adhere to like hikers adhere to a park trail.
 The solution is to change the pathways/habits and improve energy via exercise so as to embark on, forge, stick to new healthier and more constructive pathways/habits.

-It stands to reason from all this many Depressives are stuck / fixated on unhealthy attachment issues and/or trauma issues (consciously or unconsciously).
-They don't like most people because all they care about is finding a new version of their preferred attachment choice (often similar to one of their parents) to hopefully sustain them or a re-enactment of their past trauma, everyone/thing else is invisible / meaningless to them.
+Many Depressives are stuck / fixated on unhealthy attachment issues and/or trauma issues (consciously or unconsciously).
+They don't like most people because all they care about is their destructive course (which often involves re-enacting poor parental relationships), everyone/thing else is invisible / meaningless to them.
 This is why Depressives can be very inconsiderate (and often not intentionally).
 Depressives score highly (compared to the average) on wanting to be carried through life which again suggests a need for a replacement parent and/or a broken will.
-Materialistic Withholding Depressives like Stalin and Hitler managed to coax an entire nation to carry them (although even that wasn't enough, they wanted the whole world to carry them).
-Some depressives though, as a result of their genetics, simply are born with a fragile will to live and might not have a particular trauma history.
+Marketing Withholding Depressives like Stalin and Hitler managed to coax an entire nation to carry them (although even that wasn't enough, they wanted the whole world to carry them).
+Some Depressives though, as a result of their genetics, simply are born with a fragile will to live and might not have a particular trauma history.
 Again, genetics are not destiny, so a Depressive can choose to change their innate behavioral pattern if they want to.

 Depressives tend to over focus on one or more of the other MOTIV drives with the notion that if only they are more of something, then they could be happy INSTEAD of focusing on actually living, being more alive.

-Materialist Depressive - focus excessively on being physically attractive/perfect.
+Materialistic Depressive - focus excessively on being attractive/wealthy/perfect

-Offbeat Depressive - focus excessively on being obscure.
+Offbeat Depressive - focus excessively on unhealthy experiments, paths

-Thinking Depressive - focus excessively on trying to be logical.
+Thinking Depressive - focus excessively on unhealthy plans/routines/systems

-Intimate Depressive - focus excessively on helping others.
+Interpersonal Depressive - focus excessively on serving unhealthy people

-Withholding Depressive - focus excessively on getting their own way, helping themself.
+Sectarian Depressive - focused excessively on their tribe/nation/culture/race

 The notion of self medication, I think, is all about using external means as a substitute for your own lack of internal motivation, will power.
 Alcohol (liquid courage) can be a normal occasional fun part of life if you are not a Depressive.
 But if you are one, then you may not be able to get by without it.
 Anti-depressants prescribed in unprecedented numbers are nothing more than chemical exercise/motivation (i.e. a means to raise heart rate - source).
 An individual responded to their test results recently with the following: